Vision, mission and values

 Every community group or voluntary organisation is set up to pursue an agreed purpose.
 This may have been, for example, to provide a service or to address a specific need in the community.
 Organisations use a range of ways to communicate why they exist, what it is they hope to achieve and how they work.

 The core purpose of the organisation is usually defined in the strategic plan and the governing documents.
 Organisations are not legally permitted to carry out functions which are not within the remit of their core purpose, as defined in their governing documents.
+The Charity Commission for Northern Ireland will look at an organisations' purposes as part of the registration process to determine if it is charitable.
+Organisations should ensure they are delivering on their original purpose outlined in their governing documents.

 An organisation's vision is the long-term change it ideally would like to see if its work is successful.
 A vision should motivate and enable individuals to see how their effort contributes to an overall inspirational purpose.